osg-htc/osg-htc.github.io/_posts/2017-02-20-neuroscientist.md

 ---
-title:For neuroscientist Chris Cox, the OSG helps process mountains of data date:2017-02-20 12:00:00 -0600
+title: For neuroscientist Chris Cox, the OSG helps process mountains of data
+date: 2017-02-20 12:00:00 -0600
 ---
 Whether exploring how the brain is fooled by fake news or explaining the decline of knowledge in dementia, cognitive neuroscientists like Chris Cox are relying more on high-throughput computing resources like the Open Science Grid (OSG) to understand how the brain makes sense of information.